History of Monopoly: Localizations, licenses, and spin-offs

 The original hand made editions of the Monopoly game had been localized for the cities or areas in which it was played, and Parker Brothers has continued this practice.
 Their version of Monopoly has been produced for international markets, with the place names being localized for cities including London and Paris and for countries including the Netherlands and Germany, among others.
 By 1982, Parker Brothers stated that the game "has been translated into over 15 languages...".
 In 2009, Hasbro reported that Monopoly is officially published in 27 languages, and has been licensed by them in 81 countries.
 In 2013, Hasbro stated that the game is now available in 43 languages and 111 countries.

 The game has also inspired official spin-offs, such as the board game Advance to Boardwalk from 1985.
 There have been six card games: Water Works from 1972, Free Parking from 1988, Express Monopoly from 1993, Monopoly: The Card Game from 1999, Monopoly Deal from 2008 and Monopoly Millionaire Deal from 2012.
 Finally, there have been two dice games: Don't Go to Jail from 1991 and an update, Monopoly Express, (2006–2007).
 A second product line of games and licenses exists in Monopoly Junior, first published in 1990.
-In the late 1980s, official editions of Monopoly appeared for the Sega Master System and the Commodore 64 and Commodore 128.
+In the late 1980s, official editions of Monopoly appeared for the Master System, Commodore 64, and Commodore 128.
 A television game show, produced by King World Productions, was attempted in the summer of 1990, but lasted for only 12 episodes.
 In 1991–1992, official versions appeared for the Apple Macintosh and Nintendo's NES, SNES, and Game Boy.
 In 1995, as Hasbro (which had taken over Kenner Parker Tonka in 1991) was preparing to launch Hasbro Interactive as a new brand, they chose Monopoly and Trivial Pursuit to be their first two CD-ROM games.
 The Monopoly CD-ROM game also allowed for play over the Internet.
 CD-ROM versions of the officially licensed Star Wars and FIFA World Cup '98 editions also were released.
 Later CD-ROM exclusive spin-offs, Monopoly Casino and Monopoly Tycoon, were also produced under license.